-The above is just something to think about.
+The above is something to think about.
+For more than 10 years I have written about it but few give heed.
 And now for St. John Bosco; first, his Dream (vision) of the Two Pillars.

 In May, 1862, Don Bosco told of a dream he had of the Church as a stately ship in stormy waters, being besieged by many lesser ships.
 The ship’s commander, the Pope, was attempting to bring the ship between two pillars to which he would moor it.
 After the Commander Pope was killed, another Pope took over and successfully moored the ship between the two columns.
 Don Bosco identified the smaller of the two pillars as “Mary, Help of Christians” and the larger one as “The Most Blessed Sacrament, Salvation of Believers”.